plone/volto/docs/source/upgrade-guide/index.md

 The `constants` layout module was removed in favor of an object in the Configuration Registry: `config.views.layoutViewsNamesMapping`.

-If you have added or modified the Plone layout views literal mapping, you should use now this setting, and you can remove the module shadowing customization.
+If you have added or modified the Plone layout views literal mapping, you should now use this setting, and you can remove the module shadowing customization.

-You can now add a i18n id for any layout that you create as well, since the `Display` component is now i18n aware.
+You can now add an i18n `id` for any layout that you create as well, since the `Display` component is now i18n aware.

 This is the structure of `config.views.layoutViewsNamesMapping`: